dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

   "kauai" : ['hanalei', 'poipu']
 };

-// maps from constructors can use any hashable object as a key var nobleGases = new Map();
+// maps can be built from a constructor var nobleGases = new Map();

-// maps are parameterized types, you can specific what types
+// maps are parameterized types; you can specify what types
 // the key and value should be nobleGases = new Map&lt;int, String>();
+{% endpc %}

+##### Adding, retrieving, and removing items

+Add and retrieve items from a map using the bracket syntax.
+Use `remove()` to remove a key and its value from a map.

+{% pc dart 0 %}
+// maps from constructors can use any Hashable object as a key
+// for example, int implements Hashable nobleGases[54] = 'xenon';

 // associate a key with a value nobleGases[54] = 'xenon';